This easy peasy galaxy Wall-E t-shirt can be made in under half an hour, and older kids can make it with some supervision.

 I wanted to take it one step further, though, and mask out an area with freezer paper.
 I had been meaning to try out the whole bleach t-shirt idea for quite some time now anyway.
 So, I immediately went to it.

-I got my spray bottle ready with some bleach, but first practiced using it with only water on my counter so that I could better control the spray pattern.
+- Spray on some bleach: I got my spray bottle ready with some bleach, but first practiced spraying from the bottle using only water so that I could better control the spray pattern.
 I then sprayed the bleach over the t-shirt, concentrating on the areas near the stencil so that my silhouette would be better highlighted.

-I used pink, light blue, yellow and silver, blending them together in random clouds.
+- Dab on Fabric Paint with a sponge: I used pink, light blue, yellow and silver, blending them together in random clouds.
 Looking back, I wish I would have used a bit more silver around Wall-E for a shinier look.
 Overall, though, I was pretty happy with it.
-Before taking the stencil off, I splattered on another layer of white stars.

 One would never know about all of the mistakes that were made along the way.
 Nor would anybody guess how quickly and easily this shirt can be made!!